LeajD/Linux/Distro-custom/README.md

    - That instruction transfers control from user space to the kernel, which then processes the request (writing data in this example) and returns to user space.
    - This mechanism ensures that even though your code is running in user space, it can safely request services (like I/O, process management, etc.) provided by the kernel.

 In summary, **sys.S** is part of your custom environment that implements the basic interface for making system calls.
-It’s compiled and linked into your user-space program and functions as the bridge for invoking kernel services via the `syscall` instruction.
+It’s compiled and linked into your user-space program and functions as the bridge for invoking kernel services via the `syscall` instruction

+# Initrd and CPIO:
+- initrd (Initial RAM Disk) is a temporary root filesystem loaded into memory during the early boot process.
+It helps the kernel initialize hardware and mount the real root filesystem
+- initramfs is built as a CPIO archive instead of a normal filesystem because:
+ 1) No Need for a Filesystem Driver – The kernel extracts CPIO directly into RAM.
+ 2) Lightweight & Flexible – CPIO stores files without extra metadata like inodes.
+ 3) Easier to Modify – Just cpio -o to repack, no need for loop mounting.